LyubomirT/intense-rp-next/CONTRIBUTING.md

 - Writing troubleshooting tips

 ### 💻 Code Contributions
 If you want to dive into the code, that's awesome!
-The project is mostly Python with some JavaScript for the Chrome extension.
+The project is mostly Python with some JavaScript for the Chrome/Edge extension.
 Take a look at our documentation - it has detailed technical info about how everything works.

 ### ⭐ Just Want to Help?
 That's great too!
 You can help by spreading the word, sharing your experiences, or just giving us a star on GitHub.
 Every little bit helps!